 – What’s the difference between Easy Crypto, Binance, Exodus, and more?

 Independent Reserve is another Aussie based exchange which is open to New Zealand customers.
-Like SwyftX and Dasset, Independent Reserve is a custodial service so has cheaper upfront fees, but you’ll need to pay extra for network fees if you withdraw your crypto to your own wallet.
+Like SwyftX, Independent Reserve is a custodial service so has cheaper upfront fees, but you’ll need to pay extra for network fees if you withdraw your crypto to your own wallet.
 You can deposit money via bank transfer, however this has some major limitations:

 - There is a $15 fee for depositing less than $5,000 NZD, and a $20 fee for withdrawing NZD – making the platform quite expensive when working with smaller amounts of money.